syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 >   logregex = \\d+
 >```

-If you have registered a custom domain with JIRA cloud, the host will change as per your network administrator's DNS entry.
+If you have registered a custom domain with Jira cloud, the host will change as per your network administrator's DNS entry.
-For example, if we have created a subdomain `jira.myorg.com` in the `myorg.com` company DNS and configured the custom domain in JIRA, the URL will be:
+For example, if we have created a subdomain `jira.myorg.com` in the `myorg.com` company DNS and configured the custom domain in Jira, the URL will be:

 >
 >``` text